thomasyosh/ITP4606/readme.md

+# Edit your environment variable in the .env file

 # Run the following command to uninstall all conflicting packages:
 ```
 for pkg in docker.io docker-doc docker-compose docker-compose-v2 podman-docker containerd runc; do sudo apt-get remove $pkg; done